STEVE KARNOWSKI, Associated Press

-MINNEAPOLIS — The drought gripping more than half the country is a major reason why consumers can expect to pay 3 percent to 4 percent more for groceries next year, the U.S. Department of Agriculture said Wednesday.
+MINNEAPOLIS - The record drought gripping half the country will help push food prices up by 3 percent to 4 percent next year, the U.S. Department of Agriculture said Wednesday.

 "In 2013 as a result of this drought we are looking at above-normal food price inflation. ...
 Consumers are certainly going to feel it," USDA economist Richard Volpe said.

-Processed foods aren’t affected as much because feed costs don’t account for as much of their price tag.
-Fruits and vegetables aren’t expected to be any more costly because they are irrigated even in normal weather.
+Volpe said the drought is not expected to affect prices for fruits and vegetables.
+Most of those crops are irrigated.
 The USDA is projecting an overall 2 percent to 3 percent increase for all fruits and vegetables next year, the same as it expects this year.

 USDA economists were aware of the drought a month ago when they did their last projections but didn't know how bad it would get, Volpe said.